ceremona/sparkbangbuzz/README.md

-# sparkbangbuzz-mirror
-Mirror of the brilliant website http://sparkbangbuzz.com - showing his experiments in creating complex physcial phenomena using only basic materials.
+# sparkbangbuzz - A mirror of the brilliant website http://sparkbangbuzz.com - showing his experiments in creating complex physcial phenomena using only basic materials.

 It has been a minute (several years) since any new material has been added to the original site, so I wanted to archive his fantastic experiments for posterity.
 (Hoping Nyle is still alive and kicking).